 - Data descriptions, metadata for land use statistics geodata

-- Land Use Statistics Land Use, classification 2004 NOLU04 in 46 basic categories, 10 classes and six main areas
+- Land Use Statistics Land Cover, classification 2004 NOLC04 in 27 basic categories and six main areas

-Besides geodata, statistical results tabulated for cantons (in French) and communes (in French) are also available.
+Besides geodata, statistical results tabulated for cantons and communes are also available in French.